waynegraham/gen_x_to_gen_z_emoji/index.markdown

 * [Ghosting](https://www.urbandictionary.com/define.php?term=Ghosting) - When a person starts ignoring someone, particularly in dating, with no warning.
 * [G.O.A.T.](https://www.urbandictionary.com/define.php?term=goat) - Greatest of All Time
 * [High-key](https://www.urbandictionary.com/define.php?term=highkey) - The opposite of low-key.
+* [Hits different](https://www.urbandictionary.com/define.php?term=Hits%20different) - When something is significantly better or better under certain circumstances.
 * [iykyk](https://www.urbandictionary.com/define.php?term=iykyk) - if you know, you know
 * [L](https://www.urbandictionary.com/define.php?term=L) - To loose
 * [Living rent free](https://www.urbandictionary.com/define.php?term=Living%20rent%20free) - Something or someone you can't stop thinking about.
 Often a movie clip or meme "[that lives in your brain rent free](https://www.youtube.com/watch?v=5JcuKCXQ9Uk)."
+* [Periodt](https://www.urbandictionary.com/define.php?term=Periodt) - Used at the end of a statement to emphasize the point (think multiple !!!!).
 * [Salty](https://www.urbandictionary.com/define.php?term=salty) - Being upset over something minor or feeling jealous.
 * [Sheesh](https://www.urbandictionary.com/define.php?term=Sheesh) - Daaaaaamn.
 Often said while pointing at the crook of one arm with two fingers.
 * [Simp](https://www.urbandictionary.com/define.php?term=Simp) - Someone who pays "too much" attention to someone (or something).
 Usually used in cases of a crush.
 Often used in a derogatory way to tease someone.